gatechain/crypto/README.md

 export CGO_LDFLAGS="-L$SODIUM_PATH/lib"
 ```

-## Report Issues / Send Patches
+## Report Issues

 The main issue tracker for the repository is located at https://github.com/gatechain/crypto/issues.

-Note that contributions to the cryptography package receive additional scrutiny due to their sensitive nature.
-Patches may take longer than normal to receive feedback.
+Note that contributions receive additional scrutiny due to their sensitive nature.